Sucha Singh Langah: Political career

 He was elected to the Punjab Legislative Assembly in 1997 on an Akali Dal ticket from Dhariwal.
 He was made a cabinet Minister for Public Works Department during 1997-2002.
 In 2007 he was re-elected from Dhariwal In 2007, he was made again a cabinet minister and given portfolio of Agriculture.
 In 2012, he unsuccessfully contested from newly formed constituency Dera Baba Nanak.
 His video with a girl went viral on social media and a case was lodged against him.
 He was later granted bail.

+Corruption and Rape charges

+Disproportionate Assets Case

+In 2002, the Vigilance Bureau registered an FIR against Sucha Singh Langah alleging assets worth ₹12–13 crore disproportionate to known income.
+Then in February 2015, a Special Mohali Court convicted Langah, sentencing him to 3 years imprisonment and imposing a ₹1 crore fine.
+His associate Amrik Singh Mohali also received the same sentence, and eight co-accused were acquitted.

+Rape, Extortion & Religious Sentiment Charges (2017–2018)

+In 2017, Langah faced serious allegations of rape, extortion, cheating, and criminal intimidation.
+A woman constable from the Punjab Police accused him of repeatedly raping her since 2009, claiming that he had exploited her under the pretext of providing employment and had also recorded a compromising video of the incident.

+The FIR was later expanded to include Section 295A for allegedly hurting Sikh religious sentiments.